tejanium/vscode-branch-review/README.md

 2. Press `Cmd+Shift+R` (Mac) or `Ctrl+Shift+R` (Windows/Linux)
 3. Select a base branch to compare against
 4. Add comments to lines in the diff view
-5. Copy formatted review to clipboard
+5. Click **"🚀 Submit Review to Chat"**
-6. Feed it into Cursor or other AI tools
+6. **Watch as Cursor chat opens and your review appears automatically!** ✨

 ## How It Works

 1. **Select Base Branch**: Choose what branch to compare against
 2. **View Diff**: See side-by-side comparison of changes
 3. **Add Comments**: Click on line numbers to add review comments
-4. **Copy Review**: Generate formatted text and copy to clipboard for use in external tools
+4. **Submit to Chat**: One-click submission directly to Cursor's AI chat for instant feedback

 ## Usage